 5:9 Then asked we those elders, and said unto them thus, Who commanded you to build this house, and to make up these walls?

-5:10 We asked their names also, to certify thee, that we might write the names of the men that were the chief of them.
+5:10 We asked their names also, to certify you, that we might write the names of the men that were the chief of them.

-Septuagint is a little clearer: 10 And we asked them their names, in order to declare them to thee, so as to write to thee the names of their leading men.
+Septuagint is a little clearer: 10 And we asked them their names, in order to declare them to you, so as to write to you the names of their leading men.

-5:11 And thus they returned us answer, saying, We are the servants of the God of heaven and earth, and build the house that was builded these many years ago, which a great king of Israel builded and set up.
+5:11 And thus they (elders of the Judahites) returned us answer, saying, We are the servants of the God of heaven (the sky) and earth (the land), and build the house that was builded these many years ago, which a great king of Israel builded and set up.

-5:12 But after that our fathers had provoked the God of heaven unto wrath, He gave them into the hand of Nebuchadnezzar the king of Babylon, the Chaldean, who destroyed this house, and carried the people away into Babylon.
-(2 Chr 36:16-17, 2 ki 24:2)
+5:12 But after that our fathers had provoked the God of heaven (the sky) unto wrath, He gave them into the hand of Nebuchadnezzar the king of Babylon, the Chaldean, who destroyed this house, and carried the people away into Babylon.
+(2 Chr 36:16-17, 2 Ki 24:2)

-5:13 But in the first year of Cyrus the king of Babylon the same king Cyrus made a decree to build this house of God.
+5:13 But in the first year of Cyrus (Koresh) the king of Babylon the same king Cyrus (Koresh) made a decree to (re)build this house of God.

 5:15 And said unto him, Take these vessels, go, carry them into the temple that is in Jerusalem, and let the house of God be builded in His place.